President advances in the medicinal agenda and targets elderly electorate with CBD in Medicare, but signs law that threatens hemp market

 Despite the executive order signed by Donald Trump, cannabis continues without federal legalization in the US, keeping the market dependent on state laws

-Moving from Schedule I to Schedule III could unlock research, ease tax hurdles, and impact state markets
+Move from Schedule I to Schedule III could unlock research, ease fiscal obstacles, and impact state markets

 U.S. President says he is considering the reclassification of cannabis, a measure that could impact research, the market, and federal cannabis policy